Documentation forSolarWinds Platform Self-Hosted

 Monitoring specific cloud features with SolarWinds Observability Self-Hosted, such as databases, load balancers, applications, or storage, requires a node license for each monitored entity.

-Product - license AWS Azure GCP
+Product AWS Azure GCP

 SolarWinds Observability Self-Hosted - no extra licenses required